Turkey with a Baby or Toddler

 There is a shop right across from the Galata Tower called Viyana Kahvesi Kuledibi that serves the most delicious dessert called San Sebastian.
 It’s a creamy cheesecake drowning in fondue-like creamy chocolate sauce.

 For obvious reasons this delicacy is a must-try while in Istanbul.
-We recoomend trying this near the end of your trip; otherwise you’re eating it every day.
+We recommend trying this near the end of your trip; otherwise you’re eating it every day.
 You’ve been warned.

 Travel Tip: If you’re visiting Galata with a baby or toddler, bring a baby travel carrier, because strollers are not allowed inside the tower.

 One of the characteristics of Istanbul that make it especially special for kids is how kind and generous the locals are.
-Babies are all widely considered to be a huge miracle from God, and actively treated by everyone as such, which is a little different from typical American culture.
+In our experience, babies were treated with so much warmth and affection in Turkey, which felt different from what we were used to at home.

 In fact, our baby was constantly having his little cheeks caressed by old women and men in their twenties alike, being told “Mashallah”, which is a prayer of gratitude to God for the blessing of a healthy child.
 It was beautiful and an experience we will never forget.